maiemile/maac/README.md

 - pflacco
 - xgboost

+### Execute the pipeline (easy version)

+If you wish to run the entire pipeline (or some parts of it) with mostly default options, main.py is the way to go.
+Simply run the file.
+You can customize which parts of the pipeline to run using the "pipeline" variable.
+TODO: the current version may not function with the existing datasets.
+If you wish to use the existing datasets, follow the instructions below.

 ### Conduct algorithm configuration runs

-The algorithm configurations are run on a set of problems using the file puhti_python_script.py.
+The algorithm configurations are run on a set of problems using the file run_experiments.py.

 ### Calculate exploratory landscape analysis (ELA) features